• Skip to main content

 How to reduce the heat once cooked?

-Add a teaspoon of brown sugar and toss it over the heat for one minute until the sugar coats the edamame evenly.
+Add a teaspoon of brown sugar and toss it over the heat until the sugar coats the edamame evenly.

-Take out half the quantity of spice coated edamame and rinse in the water.
-Then add the same with the rest of the spiced edamame.
-Toss again for the even coating.
-These are the best way to reduce heat once cooked.
+Or, take half the quantity of spice-coated edamame and rinse it in water.
+Then, add the rest of the spiced edamame and toss again for an even coating.

-This spicy garlic edamame is ready like a flash perfect for your spicy cravings.
-It's a delectable munching, very addictive, vegan appetizer or snack.
+spicy garlic edamame is ready like a flash perfect for your spicy cravings.
+Made with frozen edamame, garlic, and chili sauce.

 Print Pin Rate